The Downside of Free Proxy Servers

 A proxy server can be a computer or software whose role is to act as an intermediary between the Internet and a user on a phone, tablet, or PC.

-Each Internet user has an assigned IP address which can be used to determine the location of the user’s connection.
+Each Internet user has an assigned IP address which indicating the location of the user’s connection.
 Proxy servers switch your IP address for a different one which provides the security to use the Internet anonymously.
 But, with free and open proxies, you’re still not necessarily anonymous.
 Here are some reasons.

 Lack of anonymity